JDgoldvox/Portals/README.md

-WASD to move c
+WASD to move \n
-Escape to pause camera v
+Escape to pause camera \n
-Escape to unpause camera v
+Escape to unpause camera \n